|

 partial History for Troop A/7/1

-To Vietnam in February 1968 and assigned to 1st AVN BDE - Departed the RVN April 7, 1972
+Relocated to Vietnam in February 1968; Assigned to 1st AVN BDE - Departed the RVN April 7, 1972

 - - - -